Govind Ballabh Pant Social Science Institute

-The Govind Ballabh Pant Social Science Institute (GBPSSI) is a research institute located in Jhusi, Allahabad, in India.
-It is one of the total 14 institutes establishments in all India established by Indian Council of Social Science and Research.
+The Govind Ballabh Pant Social Science Institute (GBPSSI) is a research institute located in Jhusi in Prayagraj district of India.
+It is one of the 14 institutes establishments in India established by Indian Council of Social Science and Research.

-Established in 1980 as one in the network of Social Science Research Institutes, which Indian Council of Social Science Research (ICSSR) set up in association with the state governments, the institute entered privileges of the University of Allahabad in 2005.
+Established in 1980 as one in the network of Social Science Research Institutes, which the Indian Council of Social Science Research (ICSSR) set up in association with the state governments, the institute entered privileges of the University of Allahabad in 2005.
 The institute undertakes interdisciplinary research in the field of social sciences.
 The main areas of research at the Institute include development planning and policy, environment, health and population, human development, rural development and management, culture, power and change, democracy and institutions.

-Hisrorian and cultural anthropologist Professor Badri Narayan is the director of the institute.

 History

 The G. B. Pant Samajik Vigyan Sansthan (Social Science Institute) was set up at the initiative of the government of Uttar Pradesh.
 Pd.
-Kamalapati Tripathi, the then chief minister of UP wrote a letter to Shri S. Nurul Hasan, Education Minister, government of India, in 1972, expressing the desire of the government of UP to set up an Institute for Social Science Research at Allahabad.
+Kamalapati Tripathi, the then chief minister of UP wrote a letter to Shri S. Nurul Hasan, Education Minister, Government of India, in 1972, expressing the desire of the government of UP to set up an Institute for Social Science Research at Allahabad (Prayagraj).
 The proposal was backed by two subsequent chief ministers of the state.

 The government of India subsequently constituted a committee under the chairmanship of Prof S. Chakravarty, Member, Planning Commission, to work out the details.
 The committee recommended in 1975 that a non-recurring grant-in-aid of Rs.
 50 lakh be made to the institute, to be shared equally by the ICSSR and the GoUP, and a recurring grant of Rs.
 10 lakh be made to the Institute per year, to be shared equally by the iCSSR and the GoUP.
 On the recommendation of the Chakravarty committee, the government of India decided in 1975 to approve the request of the UP government to set up an Institute in Allahabad in collaboration with the Central government.
 It was decided that the proposed Institute would be supported under the grants-in-aid scheme of the ICSSR for financial assistance to Research Institutes doing research in the field of social sciences.
 It was further decided that the government of India and the UP government would provide funds to the institute on a matching basis.
 This recommendation was accepted in principle by both the ICSSR and the GoUP.

 The Indian Council for Social Science Research started providing funds to the Institute starting from 1976 to 1977.
 Subsequently, the Government of Uttar Pradesh took a decision to fund the institute on a matching basis from 1979 to 1980 and an initial grant of Rupees one lakh was made to the Institute in July 1979.